If you run your business on your own, you know it can get pretty lonely.

-And look for pages that relate to your niche.
+And search for pages that relate to your niche.

 For example, I’ve worked with a few wedding suppliers, so I joined groups for Wedding Suppliers.
 I browse what they’re talking about, join in and mention I’ve written for businesses in the industry.

 I don’t oversell.
-I just join in.
-It gets me chatting with people and it could get me business, if not straight away, maybe farther down the line.
+I join in.
+It gets me chatting with people, and it could get me business, if not straight away, maybe farther down the line.